-Drop-In meetings can be used for quick questions or for advisor approval for an Add/Drop request.
+Drop-In meetings can be used during the Fall and Spring semesters for quick questions or for advisor approval of an Add/Drop request.
 These meetings are typically only 15 minutes or less.
 If you think you need more than 15 minutes, we recommend that you make an appointment with your advisor.
 Drop-In meetings will only be available during the specified schedule listed below.

 NB: If the University is closed Drop-In meetings will be cancelled.
 Should the Advising Office need to cancel a regularly scheduled Drop-In meeting, an email will be sent to KSAS students’ Hopkins email.